shawlu95/Beyond-LeetCode-SQL/LeetCode/579_Find_Cumulative_Salary_of_an_Employee/README.md

 ## On Efficiency
 Instead of building a temporary table, which has no index, we can accomplish the filtering in a [single join](mysql_single_join.sql).
 Observe the following pattern:
-* when calculating the three month cummulative sum, the natural inclination is to add current month T, previous month T-1, and the month before previous month T-2.
+* when calculating the three month cumulative sum, the natural inclination is to add current month T, previous month T-1, and the month before previous month T-2.
 * instead, we can add month T-1, T-2, T-3, and output T-1 as our month column.
 Month T is gracefully excluded.

 Because SUM() ignore __NULL__ values, we don't need IFNULL() here.